-All health and immunization requirements must be completed prior to attending any clinical experience.
+All health and immunization requirements must be completed prior to admission into the program and prior to attending any clinical experience.
 Students will not be permitted in the clinical facility without required immunization and skin or blood tests.
-Evidence of compliance must be uploaded and kept current in Castle Branch.
+Evidence of compliance must be uploaded and kept current in the corresponding course canvas.
 Students are to present required documents to the clinical instructor at the beginning of each semester.
 These requirements are also those of the clinical facilities of which the student may be assigned, therefore, failure to meet the requirements may result in exclusion from clinical practice.
-Students who do not meet these requirements will not be allowed to start clinical practice until all required documents have been submitted and or updated in American Databank.
+Students who do not meet these requirements will not be allowed to start clinical practice until all required documents have been submitted and or updated.